Transient Growth in Stochastic Burgers Flows: Introduction and Problem Statement

 In the deterministic setting ($\zeta \equiv 0$ in \eqref{eq:burgersA}), where Burgers equation is known to be globally well-posed \cite{kl04}, its solutions generically exhibit a steepening of the gradients (driven by the nonlinearity) followed by their viscous dissipation when the linear dissipative term starts to dominate.
 This behavior is manifested by an initial growth of enstrophy ${\E(u(t))}$, which peaks when the solution $u(t,\cdot)$ builds up the steepest front, followed by its eventual decay to zero.
-As a point of reference, we illustrate this generic behavior in Figure \ref{fig:det} in which the results were obtained by solving system \eqref{eq:burgers} with $\zeta \equiv 0$, $T=1.0$ and an ``extreme'' initial condition $\tg0$ designed to produce a maximum enstrophy growth over {$[0,1]$} for a given $\E_0 := {\E(\tg0)}$ (the numerical approach used to obtain the results in Figure \ref{fig:det} and the construction of the extreme initial data $\tg0$ will be described {in Sections \ref{sec:numer} and \ref{sec:results}, respectively}).
-Although the evolution shown in Figure \ref{fig:det} corresponds to a special choice of the initial data, it is qualitatively similar to the generic case.
+As a point of reference, we illustrate this generic behavior in Figure \ref{fig:det} in which the results were obtained by solving system \eqref{eq:burgers} with $\zeta \equiv 0$, {$T=1$} and an ``extreme'' initial condition $\tg0$ designed to produce a {\em maximum} enstrophy growth over {$[0,1]$} for a given $\E_0 := {\E(\tg0)}$ \cite{ap11a} (the numerical approach used to obtain the results in Figure \ref{fig:det} and the construction of the extreme initial data $\tg0$ will be described {in Sections \ref{sec:numer} and \ref{sec:results}, respectively}).
+Although the evolution shown in Figure \ref{fig:det} corresponds to a special choice of the initial data, it is qualitatively similar to the generic case. {While the best estimate for the finite-time growth of enstrophy predicts $\max_{t \ge 0} \E(t) \le C\, \E_0^3$ for some $C>0$, where $\E_0 := \E(0) = {\frac{1}{2}\int_0^1 |\partial_x g(x)|^2 \, dx}$, computational evidence was presented in \cite{ap11a} that this estimate may not in fact be sharp and the largest possible growth of enstrophy actually scales as $\max_{t \ge 0} \E(t) \sim \E_0^{3/2}$.
+Given the relation between the growth of their Sobolev norms and the extreme (in particular, singular) behavior of solutions, it is important to understand whether this growth of enstrophy may be affected by stochastic excitation.
+The main goal of the present study is {therefore} to address this question in the context of the 1D Burgers equation.
+In order to do so, we will have to use a more ``aggressive'' form of stochastic excitation than was used in earlier investigations of the stochastic Burgers problem where the forcing acted mostly on large scales.
+While this question is clearly of mathematical nature, in the absence of any theoretical estimates available for the effect of noise, either instantaneously or in finite time, on the growth of Sobolev norms of solutions to evolutionary stochastic PDEs, we will address it here through a series of carefully designed and executed computational experiments.
+The intention is that these results may motivate and guide further mathematical analysis of this problem.
+We add that, with the exception of the study \cite{ddm02a}, which concerned the stochastic Schr\"odinger equation, to the best of our knowledge there have been no computational studies of such problems.